 Packed with funtastic play facilities, wet play and gorgeous scenery, put Jurong Lake Gardens to the top of your must-visit list!

 This wonderful island we call home is also dubbed the Garden City, and for good reason.
 In fact, Singapore always ranks high on the list of the world’s greenest cities, and we can totally see why.
 With Gardens by the Bay, East Coast Park and heaps more pretty parks and outdoor spaces on our doorstep, Singapore goes gaga for green (and who can resist an outdoor picnic, are we right?!).
 And adding to the list of our fave, family-friendly parks to take our kids to?
 Jurong Lake Gardens.
-Read on to find out why it’s the ideal place for a trip with the family.

 What’s Jurong Lake Gardens all about?